-As mentioned in the previous post, Use Your Camera As An Impartial Opinion - A Third Eye, that post reviewed ways to get a fresh perspective on your work while the making is in progress.
+As mentioned in the previous post, Use Your Camera As An Impartial Opinion - A Third Eye, I reviewed ways to get a fresh perspective on your work while the making is in progress.
 Your digital camera is a quick, easy, and effective tool for impartially looking at your work.

 Use your camera to experiment for the final photographic images of your work.